 The risks from exposure and dehydration are significant in this area.
-During the hotter months (at least December – March) these risks are extreme.
-Temperatures often exceed 40 degrees Celsius.
+During the hotter months (at least December–March) these risks are extreme.
+Temperatures often exceed 40°C.

-- Wear sturdy footwear and follow the trail markers; and
+- Wear sturdy footwear and follow the trail markers.

 - Walk during the cooler parts of the day – there will also be more wildlife about during this time.